2-REC/unity-state-engine/README.md

 Depending on which difficulty level is set when starting the game, the player will have different numbers of lives and continues.\
 The starting health value also varies depending on the difficulty level, whereas points starting value is the same for all difficulties.

-(TODO: MOVE/REMOVE - to GRAPH MANAGERS?)
-This file is provided as default in `Resources/Xml/values.xml`.
-A custom file can be used instead, by setting it for the "Game Data" property in both `GlobalManager` and `GameManager` prefabs.
+Example files are provided in the samples(TODO: LINK SAMPLES).

-## Usage
+## Data Managers

-Data fields are handled by session manager scripts, providing ways to load and save the fields persistent values.
+Data fields are handled by **session managers**, providing ways to load and save the fields persistent values.
 Persistent values are kept between states.

-The data fields can then be managed by data managers, controlling when to modify or restore the fields values.
+The data fields can then be managed by **data managers**, controlling when to modify or restore the fields values.
 This requires data manager scripts to be created.
 Base abstract classes are provided for global and game data respectively.

-These managers are controlled be the graph managers.
+These managers are controlled be **graph managers**.

 To summarize:
 * Graph managers handle session and data managers.